valorisa/vscode-error-lens/docs/docs.md

 ### `errorLens.fontFamily`

 Change font family of inline message.
 Not supported natively by VSCode.
 Non-monospace fonts can usually fit more characters in the same space.
+May break [errorLens.alignMessage](#errorlensalignmessage).

 <table>
 <tbody>